-Deniz Gungen is a director in APCO Worldwide’s Istanbul office.
+Deniz Gungen is a senior director in APCO Worldwide’s Istanbul office.
 He leads the pharmaceutical-sector team and provides strategic counsel on regulatory affairs, government relations and advocacy, issues management, market entry, and corporate communications to a variety of clients, among them entities representing energy, finance, insurance, information technologies, retail, paper and NGO interests.
 Mr. Gungen focuses primarily on orphan drugs and rare diseases in the pharmaceutical sector.

 Mr. Gungen has a diverse background with experience in both the public and private sectors.
 Prior to joining APCO, he worked at the Foreign Economic Relations Board of Turkey (DEIK) as the strategy and business-development coordinator.
 In this position he assisted the Turkish private sector’s international-market expansion strategies and government relations, and navigated the complex network of laws in order to promote policy change in various sectors.
 Mr. Gungen formulated strategy and action plans for DEIK Business Counsels and coordinated, in cooperation with the Ministry of Economy, the establishment of new business counsels, such as Turkey’s first Energy and Logistics Business councils.